Nonbossy Mechanisms: Mechanism Design Robust to Secondary Goals: Full Characterizations in Specific Settings

+\paragraph{The single-item characterization.} Our first characterization applies to the single-item setting, where $\cO = \left\{o \in \{0, 1\}^n \,\middle|\, \sum_{i \in [n]} o_i \le 1\right\}$.
+The characterization involves (the direct versions) of sequential posted-price mechanisms.
+A sequential posted-price mechanism approaches each agent at most once in a predetermined order, makes a (possibly personalized) take-it-or-leave-it offer to each agent visited, and allocates the item to the first agent who accepts the offer.
+The direct implementation of such a mechanism is defined by a permutation $\sigma: [n] \to [n]$ of all agents, together with a price $p_i \in \bR_+ \cup \{\infty\}$ for each agent $i \in [n]$.
+The mechanism examines each agent $\sigma(j)$ for $j \in [n]$ and allocates the item to the first agent in the permutation, i.e., $\sigma(j)$ with the smallest $j$, where $v_{\sigma(j)} \ge p_{\sigma(j)}$.
+If no such agent exists, then the mechanism makes no allocation.

+\begin{theorem} In the single-item setting, any PIC, IR, and NB mechanism is a sequential posted-price mechanism. \end{theorem}

-It is easy to see that any sequential posted-price mechanism is IC, IR, and NB.
+It is easy to see that any sequential posted-price mechanism is PIC, IR, and NB.
 Conceptually, the above characterization says that sequential posted-price mechanisms are the only format of single-item auctions that are robust in the presence of secondary goals.
-Theorem \ref{thm:single-item} is a corollary of the following characterization of nonbossy mechanisms in general single-parameter environments.

-\begin{theorem} Consider any single-parameter setting, where $\cO \subseteq \{0, 1\}^n$ and each $v_i \in \cV_i$ is described by a single nonnegative number, namely the value of receiving an item $v_i(1)$.
-In this setting, any IC, IR, and NB mechanism $M = (f, p)$ is a ``decision list'' of the following form: each feasible outcome $o \in \cO$ is associated with a payment vector $p(o)$, where $p_i(o) = 0$ if $o_i = 0$ for each $i$, and a set $E(o) \subseteq \cO$ of feasible outcomes (we say $E(o)$ is the exception list of $o$).
-We say a valuation vector $v$ satisfies an outcome $o$ if for all $i$, $v_i(o_i) \ge p_i(o)$.\footnote{Here (and in the rest of the paper) we assume all agents prefer receiving an item when indifferent.
-If an agent $i$ prefers not receiving an item, one can replace $v_i(o_i) \ge p_i(o)$ with $v_i(o_i) > p_i(o)$ in the above definition and modify the proofs accordingly.} We choose a linear order among all feasible outcomes, and the mechanism checks these outcomes in that order, and outputs the first outcome $o$ satisfied by $v$ such that no feasible outcome $o' \in E(o)$ is also satisfied.
+\paragraph{The single-parameter characterization via decision lists.} Theorem \ref{thm:single-item} is a corollary of our characterization of nonbossy mechanisms in general single-parameter environments, which states that in the single-parameter setting, any PIC, IR, and NB mechanism $M = (f, p)$ is a ``decision list'' of the following form: each feasible outcome $o \in \cO$ is associated with a payment vector $p(o)$, where $p_i(o) = 0$ if $o_i = 0$ for each $i$, and a set $E(o) \subseteq \cO$ of feasible outcomes (we say $E(o)$ is the exception list of $o$).
+We say a valuation vector $v$ satisfies an outcome $o$ if for all $i$ where $o_i = 1$, $v_i \ge p_i(o)$.\footnote{ Note that here we are comparing $v_i \in \eR$ with $p_i(o) \in \bR_+$.
+The comparison is based on the natural linear order over $\eR \cup \bR_+$ discussed above.
+Intuitively, $v$ satisfying $o$ means when the agents' valuations are $v \in \eR^n$, each agent $i$ where $o_i = 1$ is willing to pay $p_i(o) \in \bR_+$ for an item, taking into consideration how they break ties. } We choose a linear order among all feasible outcomes, and the mechanism checks these outcomes in that order, and outputs the first outcome $o$ satisfied by $v$ such that no feasible outcome $o' \in E(o)$ is also satisfied.
+This is formally captured by the following claim.